 Note: The licensee is not required to include simulator-based LORT training evolutions in DEP PI opportunities.
 Additionally, the licensee may wish to collect “as found” operator proficiency information.
 There is no intent to disrupt ongoing operator qualification programs.

-Review the selected drill/training evolution scenario to identify the timing and location of classification, notification and PAR development activities and licensee expectations of a successful response.
+Review the selected drill/training evolution scenario to identify the timing and location of classification, notification, dose assessment and PAR development activities and licensee expectations of a successful response.
 If the scenario contains a potential aircraft threat the inspector should review the requirements of 10 CFR 50.54 (hh)(1).
 If the scenario contains a hostile action event and/or loss of large areas of the plant due to explosions or fire, the inspector should review the applicable requirements of

 10 CFR 50 Appendix E and 10CFR 50.54 (hh)(2).